February 11th, 2025

 Mechanical & Surgical Treatments (Cellfina & Subcision)

 There are also surgical and mechanical treatments available for cellulite.
 Cellfina is an FDA-cleared mechanical treatment that uses a thin blade to release septae.
 The results last up to three years.
 However, patients may experience swelling and bruising after the treatment.
-You also need to set aside a few weeks of recovery time.
+You also need to set aside a few weeks for recovery.

 Subcision is a surgical option available to treat cellulite.
 During this cellulite treatment, a plastic surgeon will cut the fibrous bands beneath the skin.
 The treatment is similar to Cellfina but more invasive.
 Patients may experience pain, swelling, and tenderness.
 There is also a risk of scarring.